avidas/avidas.github.com/source/about/index.markdown

 ---
 layout: page
-title: "About Avi"
+title: "About Me"
 comments: true
 sharing: true
 footer: true
 ---

-Hi, I am Avi and I write software.
-I enjoy building things and learning new tools.
-On my most recent projects have worked on web backends in Python/Flask and Android.
-Creating an well designed app is exciting, but I also genuinely enjoy the engineering aspect of my profession such as optimization and tradeoffs.
-I am currently at PayPal, working on tbe platform SDK team.
+I like working on web/mobile products where I can make a significant impact to the user experience.
+I would rather do full stack, as it allows me to architect a product and exposes me to a wider variety of problems, which is what makes software exciting.
+Emerging web technologies are really interesting to me as well.
+Besides crafting an well designed app, I also genuinely enjoy the other engineering aspects of my profession such as optimization and tradeoffs.

+More of my experience has been on the backend where I have worked with Node.js/Express, Python/Flask, Ruby/Rails web frameworks and used Mongo/PostgreSQL/ElasticSearch as databases.
+On the frontend, I have used JavaScript/JQuery/Bootstrap for various projects and currently excited about React/Redux.
+I have also worked on mobile iOS/Android projects.
+Industry experience has been related to building developer experiences at scale in the payments industry, financial data analysis and network infrastructure software.

-Things I like: reading, running, lifting, hackathons, festivals, a good conversation.
+Things I like: running, reading, cooking, lifting, travelling, hackathons, meditation, festivals, a good conversation.
+Not in that order.

-Things that bug me: filling up forms, how little we know about the human body.
+Things that bug me: how little we know about the human mind and body.